 View original post 618 more words

 In today's article, I put into perspective the recent move by the Central Bank of Uganda of reducing the CBR in order to jumpstart the economy.
 Enjoy the read...
-In the past months, Uganda's economy has experienced a massive slowdown in its growth.
+Over the past months, Uganda's economy has experienced a massive slowdown in its growth.
 A number of events have played a significant role in this economic… Continue reading Will a reduction in the CBR jumpstart Uganda’s economy?

 I usually take walks along the streets of Kampala everyday after work.
 Last Friday proved to be one of a kind, mostly because I was accompanied by an enchanting and brilliant young lady.
 Momentarily, a conversation ensued between us in which I got fully immersed.
 Just across the street, there sat an able bodied man… Continue reading Development starts from within us.